✦ Scandinavian-inspired design, curated for modern living

 quiet home dehumidifier solution

+Best quiet 21-pint model for moderate humidity.
 Trazico’s 21-pint dehumidifier suits you if you need quiet basement moisture control.
-You can cover up to 1,500 square feet, so it works well in most homes.
-It removes up to 21 pints a day and keeps humidity between 30% and 50% for cleaner air.
+You can cover up to 1,500 square feet, so it works well in many home rooms and smaller basement layouts.
+It removes up to 21 pints a day and keeps humidity between 30% and 50% for more comfortable air.
 At just 39dB, it won’t disrupt sleep in bedrooms or nurseries.
 You can use Smart DEHU, Fast DRY, or CONT mode for basements, laundry, or storage.
 The touch panel, 24-hour timer, auto shut-off, and auto-restart make operation simple and reliable.
 Its handle, wheels, and washable filter also ease upkeep.

 Best For: People who need a quiet, easy-to-use dehumidifier for medium-sized spaces like basements, bedrooms, nurseries, laundry areas, or storage rooms.